Logo

 OS Grid ref:- NY 466545

-The village, which stands on the beautiful River Eden, centres on its sizeable, triangular shaped village green, which is surrounded by Victorian and eighteenth century houses of the local sandstone and yellow brick, a tearoom, an hotel, restaurant and shops.
+The village centres on its sizeable, triangular shaped village green, which is surrounded by Victorian and eighteenth century houses of the local sandstone and yellow brick, an hotel, restaurant and shops. the red sandstone Fantails restaurant, shop and tea room (pictured right) fronts the green

 In one corner of the green stands the Wetheral Cross, once a market cross, which previously occupied a position at the centre of the green.